 How to use equipment and devices available at Camp Ponacka to help people with disabilities to access goods and services.

 What to do if a person with a disability is having difficulty accessing Camp Ponacka’s goods and services.

-Camp Ponacka accepts feedback from the public in a variety of methods including: phone, in person, fax, mail, email.
+Camp Ponacka accepts feedback from the public in a variety of methods including: phone, in person, mail and email.
 All feedback is reviewed by a Director.
 Complaints are investigated and follow up is provided to the customer if requested.

 Notice of availability of documents

 Camp Ponacka will provide the public notice of the availability of documents in a timely manner, required by the Accessibility Standards for Customer Service, (O. Reg 429/07) upon request.
-Notice of availability will be provided on our website (www.ponacka.com) and through other printed methods.
+Notice of availability is provided here on our website (www.ponacka.com) and through printed materials in our offices.

 Format of documents: If Camp Ponacka is required, by legislation, to provide a copy of a document to a person with a disability, we will take into account the person’s ability to access the information.
-Ponacka will provide the document or information contained in the document in a format that meets those needs as agreed upon with the person.
+Ponacka will provide the document or information contained in the document in a format that meets the needs of the individual as agreed upon with the person.